Audrey Assad: Musical style and themes

 Assad grew up in a religious household but listened to secular music through her mother's influence, including The Carpenters, James Taylor and Celine Dion, as well as to French and Middle Eastern music through her dad's influence.
 Later, she discovered and began listening to Christian music, such as Newsboys, Nichole Nordeman and Cindy Morgan.
 She began using her piano talents at 19, when she led worship and began writing and performing her own music.
 Assad played in local Florida venues with a style she described as folky and "average girl with a guitar/piano stuff".
 The Firefly EP that she recorded with Paul Moak was also described as folky and rootsy.

 In 2010, her style of music was a mix of religious and non-religious themed songs that draw from her Catholic faith as well as from her love of literature and poetry.
 A majority of her religious songs are written in a way that emphasizes being sung to God rather than about God.

 Personal life

-Assad was raised in a Evangelical Protestant religious household; she reconfirmed her faith at the age of 19.
+Assad was raised in an Evangelical Protestant religious household; she reconfirmed her faith at the age of 19.
 Assad converted to Catholicism in 2007 in Florida.
-On March 3, 2021, Assad announced that she was no longer a practicing Christian.

-Assad met her future husband in Arizona while on tour with Matt Maher in 2008; the couple married on February 19, 2011, in Phoenix.
+Assad met her future husband, William Gene Prince III, in Arizona while on tour with Matt Maher in 2008; the couple married on February 19, 2011, in Phoenix.
 In October 2017, Assad gave birth to their second child, a daughter named Camila St. Clare.
 The couple divorced in 2019.

-Assad has spoken in public about pornography and masturbation, including in her concerts, and in discussing her own past addiction to these while recommending "confession, accountability and counseling" to overcome them.
+Assad has spoken in public (including in her concerts) about her past addiction to pornography and masturbation, while recommending "confession, accountability and counseling" to overcome them.

+On March 3, 2021, Assad announced that she was no longer a practicing Christian, despite continuing to work with and platform groups such as Porter's Gate, which is considered to be a progressive Christian band.